It’s a him, Mario!

 Played across a 3-D, multi-tiered board, players start the game by taking a ‘line-up’ card and placing characters on different levels of the boards.
 This will show them what characters need to be situated on what level in order to score.
 Players then take turns to place the characters on any level they wish, but there cannot be more than four characters per level.
 If there are any levels with less than four characters, question mark blocks are placed there instead.
 On their turn, a player may move any of the characters up or down one level.

-Level Up! is an interesting game, in that it’s very simple to get to grips with and has a short playtime, but there is actually a degree of deduction and bluffing involved.
+Level Up! is an interesting game that is very simple to get to grips with and has a short playtime, but there is a degree of deduction and bluffing involved.
 Players must do their best to get their characters in position without being too obvious in order to score big, whilst preventing others from doing so.
-Definitely worth a try!
+Definitely worth a try, but it can be hard to track down now that it is out of print.

 Uno: Super Mario